Skip to content Skip to main menu

 Beyond the building, the project embraces nature-based solutions.
 Rain gardens soften the landscape while naturally managing surface water, improving drainage resilience and supporting biodiversity.

 Importantly, sustainability extended into construction itself.
 Through smart material use and efficient earthworks, the project achieved a saving of 194 tonnes of embodied carbon as part of the 10T Challenge.
-Waste was equally well managed, with 99.6% diverted from landfill, reflecting a clear commitment to doing things properly, not just efficiently.
+Waste was equally well managed, with 99.6% diverted from landfill.

 More Than a Build